-I hold a BA in Film and Media and an MA in World Cinema both from Birkbeck College, University of London.
+I received my BSc in Environmental Science from Lancaster university in 2002, which I then followed with a PGCE in Geography from Manchester Metropolitan University.
+For the next 10 years I taught Geography at A-Level and became the Programme Manager for the Humanities department in a London based Sixth Form.
+In 2012 I completed a BA in Film and Media and in 2014 an MA in World Cinema both from Birkbeck College, University of London.
 My MA dissertation, ‘An examination of Italian nationalism from gli anni d’oro to Fascism,’ explored the role of cinema in the growth of Italian nationalism in the periods just prior to WW1 and WW2.
 This work partially forms the basis my PhD, which I began in October 2017.

 My research interests include, Italian cinema, early cinema, and gender studies.

-In the Spring term of the 2019-2020 academic year, I will assist Professor Stephen Gundle taking seminars for the second-year undergraduate World Cinema (previously National Cinemas) module.
+In the Spring term of the 2019-2020 academic year, I assisted Professor Stephen Gundle taking seminars in Italian Cinema for the second-year undergraduate World Cinema module.

 'Cross-Dressing and the Comedy of Masculinity in Early Italian Film,’ in BUCFVC Learning on Screen ViewFinder Magazine: Masculinity, n.112.
 (2019).